supercollider/supercollider/README_OS_X.md

   `xcode-select --install`
 - **homebrew** is recommended to install required libraries See http://brew.sh for installation instructions.
-- **git, cmake, sndfile, readline, and qt5**, installed via homebrew:
+- **git, cmake, libsndfile, readline, and qt5**, installed via homebrew:
   `brew install git cmake readline qt5`

   As of this writing the latest stable Qt is 5.5.x.
 The 5.6 beta has also been reported to work fine.